 Running Gaussian 09 with Linda

 The version of Gaussian 09 on lewis includes Linda, which allows Gaussian 09 jobs to be run across multiple nodes in the cluster, instead of being limited to just a single node.
-Gaussian 09 with Linda is still invoked by executing the run_g09 command, as you have been doing on the clark system, and previously on lewis.
+Gaussian 09 with Linda is still invoked by executing the run_g09 command, as you have been doing previously on lewis.
 But there are some things that you will need to change.

 First, because of the unique way (compared to other parallel applications on lewis) that Linda uses SSH to launch processes on multiple nodes, and if you intend to run Gaussian 09 jobs across multiple nodes, you will need to modify your account's SSH configuration by doing the following: